vrijune/web-dev10-servlets/README.md

 Steps for creating the endpoint:
 + In the `Exercise03` class, create a doGet method; this will be similar to the other servlets you have created already in this lab
 + Inside the doGet method, you will need to:
-    - Create a list of article objects through using the ArticleListGenerator class
+    - Create a list of article objects through using the ArticleListGenerator class' .getArticleList() method
-    - Create a new empty JSON array
     - Now use the `JSONResponse.send(...)` method (with appropriate arguments) to complete the endpoint; if you use the method correctly it should complete the response.
 You should not need to modify the `JSONResponse` class.
     The arguments for the JSONResponse.send() method should be the HTTPServletResponse object and the list of articles ( `List<Article>` )

-Now create a `.html` file with a fetch request and use it to display all of the titles and contents of the articles.
+Now create an `.html` file with a fetch request and use it to display all of the titles and contents of the articles.
 If you have trouble working this out you may need to revise Lab 09.
 Hint: when you are making a request to a servlet that is on the same server as the page you are on you only need to give the relative path for the servlet.
-Look in the web-xml file to find the relative path for the Exercise03 servlet; it is referenced in the URL pattern.
+In the web-xml file you will need to setup URL mapping for the Exercise03 servlet like you have done for previous activities

 The finished `.html` page should look something like this: